-If your down payment was 10% or more, you’ll only have to pay mortgage insurance for the first 11 years of the loan before you can remove it.
+If your down payment was 10% or more, you’ll only have to pay mortgage insurance for the first 11 years of the loan before it's removed.

 Conventional Loans And Mortgage Insurance

 Unlike mortgage insurance for FHA loans, PMI offers different payment options.
 Borrower-paid PMI, or BPMI, does not require an upfront cost.
-Depending on the lender, you can request to have it canceled once you’ve reached 20% equity in your home.
+Depending on the lender or mortgage investor, you can request to have it canceled once you’ve reached 20% equity in your home.
 In most cases, it’s automatically removed once you reach 22% equity.